-11 We believe that each must be trained in unconditional freedom, how to find meaning and purpose right where you are.
+We aim for the unconditional-love, Eros, freedom, and truth without exception.
+We believe each of us must be trained in unconditional freedom; how to find meaning and purpose right where we are.
 This creates resilient, kind, present, resourceful, playful human beings.
-This is the kind of world we would want to live in.
-We believe that the obstacles are the path.
-Unconditional freedom is freedom in all conditions.
+We approve of all conditions, both internal and external, that create barriers to full expression.
+Obstacles are the path-freedom beyond circumstance, in all conditions.